Worthy Bonds Review: Earn 5% Fixed Interest from Day 1

 When you're looking for a way to generate passive income and diversify your investment portfolio, investing in Worthy Bonds is worth considering.

-With a fixed 5% interest rate, you earn more money investing with Worthy Financial than you would by keeping your money in a bank.
+With a fixed 5% interest rate of return, you earn more money investing in asset backed bonds with Worthy Financial than you would by keeping your money in a bank.

-Even though the loans have 36-month terms, you are free to withdraw your money at any time without a penalty.
+Even though the loans have 36-month terms from the initial investment, you are free to take out your money at any time without a withdrawal penalty.

 Worthy Bonds may not be as risky as many alternative investments because they invest in fully secured small business loans with assets and inventory-backing.

 Yet loan defaults can happen.
-You could lose your investment if too many small business borrowers stop paying on their loans.
+Bond holders could lose their investment if too many small business borrowers stop paying on their loans.

 Begin Investing with just $10!